gjritter/nerve/README.md

     	// will respond only to GET requests [get(/^\/hello\/(\w+)$/), function(req, res, name) {
+    		// cookies are currently set without an expiration and
+    		// with a path of "/"
+    		res.set_cookie("name", name);
     		// respond takes a string and provides sensible defaults:
     		// Content-Type: text/html, Content-Length: string length
     		res.respond("Hello, " + name + "!");